-Set up and sign in to the Google Admin app on Android
+Set up and open the Google Admin app on Android

-To set up and use the Google Admin app, you must be an administrator.
+To use the Google Admin app, you need an administrator account on your device.

 Set up the app

-- (Optional) To help users with managed devices, say to wipe a device if it gets lost, enable the Google Apps Device Policy app.
+- (Optional) To help users with managed devices, say to wipe a device if it gets lost, enable Google Apps Device Policy.